sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

  In `clients.js` find `TUTOR_TODO Chapter 4.2 Task 1` - you will need to tweak the `options` object to set various `allow` attributes and dimensions.
 Your task is to make sure that the newly created **Portfolio** window:
 - is in HTML mode;
-- cannot be minimized, maximized, collapsed or closed;
+- can't be minimized, maximized, collapsed or closed;
 - has minimum height of 400 and minimum width of 600 pixels;

 The [window settings documentation](../../../glue42-concepts/windows/window-management/javascript/index.html#window_settings) may come in handy here.

 **Important note!**
 *You may have noticed that we are configuring the **Portfolio** window twice (once in the config file and once from the `options` object in our code).
 The reason is that for the time being we are using the **Window Management** API to open a new window/application.
-When we do this, the application config file is not taken into account.
+When we do this, the application config file isn't taken into account.
 The proper way to open an application is by using the **Application Management** API, which we will take a look at in **Chapter 5**.
 When we start using the **Application Management** API, our settings in the config file will be taken into account, but we could still override them with our `options` object.*

 Finally, in order to detect when the **Clients** window is closed, you will use a **Window Management** API event ([`windowRemoved()`](../../../reference/glue/latest/windows/index.html#API-windowRemoved)), so that when **Clients** is closed, you will close the **Portfolio** window as well.
 But how would you know which window is the **Clients** window?
-The user could be running multiple instances, so you cannot simply test whether the name of the window starts with `clients_window`.
+The user could be running multiple instances, so you can't simply test whether the name of the window starts with `clients_window`.
 So, we need to pass the instance (window [`id`](../../../reference/glue/latest/windows/index.html#GDWindow-id)) of the **Clients** window to the **Portfolio**.
 One way would be to pass it in the URL, but what if we want to pass more complex data (objects, arrays or a mix of them)?
 Glue42 allows one window to pass a context (JSON-serializable object, a non-cyclic directed graph) to another window, via configuration (in the JSON file) and programmatically (in the [`glue.windows.open()`](../../../reference/glue/latest/windows/index.html#API-open) call).
 So, you will need to pass your window [`id`](../../../reference/glue/latest/windows/index.html#GDWindow-id) as the initial context to the **Portfolio** window you are opening, so that in the **Portfolio** window you can subscribe for [`glue.windows.windowRemoved()`](../../../reference/glue/latest/windows/index.html#API-windowRemoved) and close the **Portfolio** window when the **Clients** window is closed.
 Create a `context` attribute (object) in the `options` object, and set any properties you want, e.g. `parentWindowId: yourWindowId`.
 After that, in `portfolio.js` find `TUTOR_TODO Chapter 4.2 Task 2` in the `setUpWindowEventsListeners()` function.
 You have to subscribe for [`glue.windows.onWindowRemoved()`](../../../reference/glue/latest/windows/index.html#API-onWindowRemoved) and in the callback, check whether the [`id`](../../../reference/glue/latest/windows/index.html#GDWindow-id) attribute of the passed window object matches the [`id`](../../../reference/glue/latest/windows/index.html#GDWindow-id) which you passed in the initial window context ([`glue.windows.my().context`](../../../reference/glue/latest/windows/index.html#GDWindow-context)), and if they do, close the **Portfolio** window ([`glue.windows.my().close()`](../../../reference/glue/latest/windows/index.html#GDWindow-close)).
 As a last touch, go to `clients.js` and add the loader animations in the `getClients()` function, where you will find `TUTOR_TODO chapter 4.2 Task 3` -  for showing the loader, and `TUTOR_TODO chapter 4.2 Task 4` - for hiding it.
 Show the loader before you initiate the request ([`glue.windows.my().showLoader()`](../../../reference/glue/latest/windows/index.html#GDWindow-showLoader)), and hide it ([`glue.windows.my().hideLoader()`](../../../reference/glue/latest/windows/index.html#GDWindow-hideLoader)) in the [**always**](http://api.jquery.com/jquery.ajax/) event of the `$.ajax` `Promise`.